KhalilDMK/NNHyperTun_GA_WOC/README.md

 The model tuned is a Multilayer Perceptron (MLP).

 ## Usage
 The main script is "main.py".
-Try to run it using:
+Run it using:
 ```bash
 python main.py
 ```